Leading a Legacy at Covenant House Greater Washington

 How you can lead a legacy this month...

-We at CHGW celebrate pioneering women like, Congresswoman Norton, for using their platform and voice to push for continued reform that support young people experiencing homelessness and disconnection in Greater Washington.
-We applaud your commitment and dedication towards making our community a more equitable place for all its citizens.
+We at CHGW celebrate pioneering women like, Congresswoman Norton, for using their platform and voice to push for continued reform that supports young people experiencing homelessness and disconnection in Greater Washington.
+We applaud your commitment and dedication to making our community a more equitable place for all its citizens.

 "My generation took on political equality.
 I believe young people, who have graduated into a poor economy, have an incentive to take on much tougher issues of income equality.
 If they show the leadership they have demonstrated in the last few elections, they can bring changes even greater than my generation achieved." - Eleanor Holmes Norton